Wedding dress code wording can have you scratching your head and wondering, what do the dress codes mean?

-- The invitation usually reflects the colour scheme and theme, so it gives a good indication of what colours to avoid – as you don’t want to end up looking like a bridesmaid!
+- The invitation usually reflects the colour scheme and theme, so it gives a good indication of what colours to avoid - unless you want to be mistaken for a bridesmaid!

 Clothes you shouldn't wear to a wedding

-- Anything white is discouraged especially those that do not have prints.
+- Anything white is discouraged especially fabrics that do not have prints.

 - Anything dark during a daytime wedding - if you must wear a black dress, brighten it up with your accessories